Schefflera Arboricola Plant: Dwarf Umbrella Tree Growing And Care

 • Botanical Name: Schefflera arboricola

-Pests & Diseases: Susceptible to spider mites, mealybugs, and scale insects.
-Can also be affected by root rot if overwatered.
+• Pests & Diseases: Susceptible to spider mites, mealybugs, and scale insects.
+Root rot can also be affected by overwatering.

-Plant Uses: Popular houseplant, can be used as a decorative accent in homes and offices.
+• Plant Uses: Popular houseplants can be used as decorative accents in homes and offices.
 Can also be used in landscaping as a shrub or small tree.

 Dwarf Umbrella Schefflera Plant Care